Karina Butler

-Karina Mary Butler is an Irish professor of paediatrics and chair of Ireland's National Immunisation Advisory Committee (NIAC).
+Karina Mary Butler is an Irish professor of paediatrics and was chair of Ireland's National Immunisation Advisory Committee (NIAC).

 Background

 Butler graduated with a degree in medicine from University College Dublin (UCD) in 1978.
 She became a Fellow of the Royal College of Physicians of Ireland in 1996.

 Career

 Butler is a specialist consultant in paediatrics and infectious disease at Children's Health Ireland at Temple Street and Children's Health Ireland at Crumlin.
 She is a Clinical Professor in Paediatrics at UCD.

-Butler is the chair of NIAC and since January 2021 sits on the National Public Health Emergency Team (NPHET).
+Butler was the chair of NIAC and sat on the National Public Health Emergency Team (NPHET) from January 2021 until it disbanded in February 2022.